veraison/services/docs/realm-instance.md

 - With it?
 You can run multiple copies of the same code and configuration (like spinning up multiple web servers)
 - Perfect for when you need to scale up identical services but keep them separate

-### The Health Monitor: Realm Extensible Measurements (REM)
+### The Journey Tracker: Realm Extensible Measurements (REM)

-REMs are like ongoing health checks for your Realm:
+REMs are like measurements recorded during a car journey or path choices made when following a map:
-- Works like a fitness tracker with 4 different sensors (rem0 through rem3)
+- Works like a car's odometer and navigation system with 4 different measurement points (rem0 through rem3)
-- These are more like tripwire alarms than cameras - they can tell you when something went wrong, but not what (you need event logs for that)
+- These are passive measurements rather than active policy enforcement - they record what happened, not control what happens
-- Keeps tabs on what's happening inside your Realm as it runs
-- Helps spot if anything unexpected happens to your code
+- Like recording different routes taken or fuel consumption during a journey, REMs capture execution differences that a workload may have made in response to configuration it received
+- These measurements can affect the workload identity and help identify state received from users

 **Real-world usage examples:**
-- **Batch Processing**: When a workload needs to do identical jobs in parallel, multiple identical workloads are instantiated on a server with the same RIM, and REMs help monitor each instance's health
-- **Load Balancing**: Multiple web server instances with identical code but different RPVs, where REMs track the runtime behavior of each instance
+- **Configuration Response Tracking**: REMs record how a workload behaves differently based on the configuration it receives (like taking different code paths)
-- **Security Monitoring**: REMs can detect if malicious code injection or unexpected modifications occur during runtime
+- **User State Identification**: REMs can capture and identify some state or data received from users during runtime
+- **Execution Path Monitoring**: Like a GPS tracking different routes taken, REMs monitor the different execution paths your code follows
+- **Runtime Behavior Fingerprinting**: REMs create unique signatures based on how your code actually runs, not just how it starts

 ## Real-World Examples